 The purpose of the programme is to provide an intellectually challenging, vocationally relevant foundation for pursuing a career in animal behaviour and welfare or progressing to post-graduate study.
 The award has been designed to build on the competencies of a wide spectrum of students who should be capable of taking up appropriate positions of responsibility within the varied range of enterprises to be found operating within the animal based industries.
 There has been substantial employer input in the design of the honours degree in Animal Behaviour and Welfare through vocational panels representing employers from the local area, thus identifying employers' needs.

 In the programme academic knowledge and understanding will reinforce and support the development of abilities to equip the student with the skills and knowledge relevant to their employment and to the needs of employers.

-Having entry points into both a Foundation Year and Level Four, enables the programme experience to facilitate the development of a successful undergraduate supporting a wide range of study backgrounds.
-The Foundation Year will prepare students with general study skills and opportunities to develop subject specific skills and knowledge.
-Additionally the Foundation year includes an internship enabling a student to put their skills into practice and develop an early appreciation of employment opportunities and attributes necessary for enhanced employability.
+Having entry points into both a Foundation Stage and Levels Four and Six, enables the programme experience to facilitate the development of a successful undergraduate supporting a wide range of study backgrounds.
+The Foundation Stage will prepare students with general study skills and opportunities to develop subject specific skills and knowledge.
+Additionally, the Foundation stage includes an internship enabling a student to put their skills into practice and develop an early appreciation of employment opportunities and attributes necessary for enhanced employability.
+Note that starred items exclude level 6 entry students since these activities are undertaken at earlier levels.

-The core modules, such as Animal Behaviour and Animal Welfare Assessment provide an understanding of the biological basis behind aspects of animal science as well as developing the necessary investigative skills for research.
-This knowledge is developed and expanded throughout the subsequent modules such as Ethics and Welfare and Dissertation.
-Optional modules enable students to specialise in the type of animals they select to study, such as exotics or companion animals, or in the focus of the study, with opportunities to study topics such as behavioural ecology, animal psychology, management of domestic animals or the management of pet behavioural problems.
+The core modules, such as Animal Behaviour\ and Animal Welfare Assessment\ provide an understanding of the biological basis behind aspects of animal science as well as developing the necessary investigative skills for research.
+This knowledge is developed and expanded throughout the subsequent modules such as Ethics and Welfare and Dissertation\.
+Optional modules enable students to specialise in the type of animals they select to study, such as exotics or companion animals, or in the focus of the study, with opportunities to study topics such as behavioural ecology\, animal psychology, management of domestic animals\ or the management of pet behavioural problems.

 Work in the laboratory and field provides students with experience in the application of the theories learned in lectures.
 The programme utilises the extensive land and animal facilities present on site including the farm (which includes a diary unit, a flock of Romney X Cheviots sheep and a red deer herd) and the animal care department (which has an extensive range of small and large mammals and vivarium species including reptiles, amphibians and invertebrates).
-Guest lecturers and visits to external organisations (including Bristol Zoo, Sequani, Guide Dogs etc.) allow students to appreciate how these theories are applied in commercial organisations and real-life situations.
+Guest lecturers and visits to external organisations\ (for example Bristol Zoo, Sequani, Guide Dogs) allow students to appreciate how these theories are applied in commercial organisations and real-life situations.

 There are also two optional residential field trips available as part of the programme.
-A field course module to South Africa runs in the second year of the programme.
+A field course module to South Africa runs in the second stage of the programme\.
 This provides students with an opportunity to explore African ecology and ethology.
-In the third year of the course there is a residential zoo/wildlife park visit that is part of the Wildlife and Zoo Management module.
+In the third stage of the course there is a residential zoo/wildlife park visit that is part of the Wildlife and Zoo Management module.
 This trip enables students to identify and evaluate the environmental and behavioural needs of a range of non-domestic animal species and provides the opportunity to investigate the necessary criteria for the reintroduction of animals into the wild.

 Students also have the opportunity to engage with the animal industry in the form of a Year work placement.
-Students are encouraged to undertake an optional 40 week placement module where they will gain both practical and business knowledge in the animal industry.
+Students are encouraged to undertake an optional 40 week placement module where they will gain both practical and business knowledge in the animal industry.\